ga4gh/vrs/schema/vrs/def/SequenceReference.rst

     **Information Model**

-Some SequenceReference attributes are inherited from :ref:`gks.common:Entity`.
+Some SequenceReference attributes are inherited from :ref:`gks.core-im:Entity`.

     .. list-table::
        :class: clean-wrap